Unified Microphone Conversion: Many-to-Many Device Mapping via Feature-wise Linear Modulation: Methodology

 \subsection{Unified Microphone Conversion}

-Our objective is to generate a spectrogram corresponding to a different recording device, given the original spectrogram and the relative frequency response difference between the input and target devices.
-This approach eliminates the need for multiple generators tailored to each device pair, allowing more scalable solution to the device variability problem.
+We aim to generate a spectrogram corresponding to a different recording device, given the original spectrogram and the frequency response difference between the input and target devices.
+This approach eliminates the need for multiple generators for each device pair, allowing more scalable architecture.

-In this work, we propose a Unified Microphone Conversion that combines key concepts from CycleGAN and FiLM to tackle device variability in audio recordings.
-Our method conditions the CycleGAN generator with FiLM encoder using the frequency response difference, granting more versatile and efficient handling of diverse devices, overcoming the limitation of CycleGAN, which relies on a bijective mapping.
+In this work, we propose a Unified Microphone Conversion framework that combines key concepts from CycleGAN and FiLM to tackle device variability in audio recordings.
+Our method conditions the CycleGAN generator with FiLM encoder utilizing the frequency response difference, granting more versatile and efficient handling of diverse devices, overcoming the limitation of CycleGAN, which relies on a bijective mapping.

-Our methodology refines the CycleGAN framework for the task of simulating device variability in audio recordings.
-In a departure from the conventional setup involving two generators and two discriminators, our adapted architecture features a single unified generator, now coupled with a FiLM encoder.
-This generator is supported by $n$ discriminators, each assigned to one of $n$ distinct domains.
-We adopt the architecture for the generator and discriminator from Ryu et al. \cite{10447432}.
+In contrast to the conventional CycleGAN setup, which employs two generators and two discriminators, our modified architecture consolidates two generators into a single unified generator augmented by outputs of a FiLM encoder.
+This generator is supported by $k$ discriminators, each assigned to one of $k$ distinct device domains.
+We adopt the architectures for the generator and discriminator from Ryu et al. \cite{10447432}.